-- Proficiency in the execution of manipulative and movement skills during complex activities eg. Striking and fielding games, invasion games and net and wall games. - The ability to evaluate aspects of safe behaviour in aquatic environments as well as developing some lifesaving skills. - Understanding of Skill Acquisition and how people learn new skills, the stages of learning and the sub-routines of skills. - Applying theoretical knowledge into practical situations. - Basic understanding of the structure and function of skeletal, muscular and cardiorespiratory systems.
+- Proficiency in the execution of manipulative and movement skills during complex activities eg. Striking and fielding games, invasion games and net and wall games. - Understanding of Skill Acquisition and how people learn new skills, the stages of learning and the sub-routines of skills. - Applying theoretical knowledge into practical situations. - Basic understanding of the structure and function of skeletal and muscular systems.